 In the late 1940s, the Y gave a 21-acre parcel of land to the community to create War Memorial Park.

 In the mid-1950s, a capital renovation campaign enabled the Y to renovate its worn-out facility.
 In 1968, the first major facility addition was completed, which included a second swimming pool, gymnasium, locker rooms, meeting rooms, and offices.
 At that time, membership in the Y was approximately 1,500 people.
 The Y also added a new program thrust to include service to the “whole family.”

 By the early 1980s, the Y membership exceeded 6,000 people.
 Programs were added to serve preschoolers, seniors and the disabled populations.

 In 1987, a capital campaign succeeded in renovating the entire facility and added a running track, an enlarged gymnasium, a cardiovascular training area, and strength training room, offices, meeting rooms, and made the facility handicapped accessible.

-In the past decade, the need for quality, affordable child care became apparent and the YMCA responded with a complete child care service and the establishment of the Y’s new preschool, the Children’s Center for Creative Learning at Edgeworth Elementary School.
+In the past decade, the need for quality, affordable child care became apparent and the YMCA responded with a complete child care service and the establishment of the Y’s new preschool.
 The Y also expanded its service areas to include not only the Quaker Valley School District, by the school districts of the Moon Area, Cornell, and Ambridge.